 Justin Miller (B.S., Chemical Engineering and Biochemistry '15) is currently working towards a Ph.
 D. in Biochemistry at Washington University in St. Louis.
 His research focuses on the "smell" of the malaria parasite, and how that contributes to the disease burden.
 He has received an Infectious Disease Gateway training grant and the American Institute of Chemists Student Award.
 He first became interested in research during his freshman year at Iowa State when he participated in the First-Year Mentor Program, and has since continued to develop his research interests.
 His involvement as both an FHP leader and an Undergraduate Assistant for the Honors Program taught him the value of communication and made him realize his excitement for teaching.
 He plans to pursue a career which allows him to continue researching while also maintaining a teaching role, likely in the form of a research professor.
 Justin is an active volunteer with the Young Scientists Program at Washington University and the St. Louis Science Center, where he enjoys getting St. Louisians excited about science.
 In his spare time Justin enjoys rock climbing, cooking, and hiking.

 John Potter (B.S.
-Computer Engineering, ’91) is currently leading John Deere’s efforts in machine cybersecurity, and has been employed by the company since graduating from Iowa State.
-During this time he’s completed three master’s degrees in Computer Science & Engineering (Penn State), Business Administration (University of Iowa) and ME Information Assurance (Iowa State).
-In 2013, he received the John Deere President’s Award of Excellence.
-With his wife (a senior lecturer at Iowa State) and children, he remains active in 4H activities and a supporter of Cedar Valley Friends of the Family, an organization providing shelter to those in crisis due to domestic violence.
+Computer Engineering ’91; M.E.
+Information Assurance ’12) recently retired from his role leading John Deere’s efforts in machine cybersecurity.
+He worked for Deere & Company for 29 years, during which time he completed three master’s degrees -- Computer Science & Engineering (Penn State), Business Administration (University of Iowa) and Information Assurance (Iowa State).
+In 2013 he received the John Deere President’s Award of Excellence.
 He has fond memories of his time in the Honors Program, which include Liz Beck, Osborn Cottage and having to get the key to the building at the Union if you wanted to work after hours.